Camping near Farmington

 HTR Durango

 Nestled in a protected box canyon surrounded by high cliffs of Douglas Fir and Ponderosa Pine and just minutes to downtown Durango, HTR Durango, formerly Lightner Creek Campground, is located on a seasonal mountain stream, making it an ideal setting for nature lovers of all ages.
 The paved county road off HWY 160W to our campground is well maintained, making the 1.5-mile drive easily accessible, regardless of what you bring.
 Enjoy various recreational activities in the Durango area, including many hiking and mountain biking trails, fishing, river rafting, rock climbing, zip-lining, off-roading, horseback riding, shopping, dining, breweries, and much more.
 There is so much to see and do in the Four Corners Area!
 If you want a memorable vacation experience in Durango, look no further than HTR Durango.
-Dry Camping (October 14-31, 2024, May 1-15, 2025 and October 13-30, 2025): During dry camping, only RV sites are open, with no tents or cabins.
+Dry Camping (May 1-15, 2025 and October 13-30, 2025): During dry camping, only RV sites are open, with no tents or cabins.
 The only water available is at the front of the park at the fill-up station.
 The RV sites do not have water or sewer, but they do have electricity.
 Our staff is available on-call.
+Please note wood burning fires are not allowed on property.
+Propane and charcoal fires are permitted.

 Pets